 My top credit cards and credit cards to avoid

 My favorite cards come from USAA, Fidelity, and Chase.
 USAA offers a 2.5% flat cashback on all charges cards – the highest I’ve ever seen.
-Fidelity has 2% flat cash back that goes straight to your investment account – another great feature combo.
+Fidelity has 2% flat cashback that goes straight to your investment account – another great feature combo.
 And finally, if you’re willing to deal with a little less flexibility, Chase offers a very high redemption rate if you redeem their rewards through their travel rewards portal – worth it if you spend enough and care about travel.

 I don’t recommend American Express, after too many negative customer support experiences, I no longer do business with them.

-Hopefully you know understand most credit card basics and are ready to start using them responsibly for some great benefits.
+Hopefully, you now understand most credit card basics and are ready to start using them responsibly for some great benefits.
 Credit cards can be a great tool to earn rewards like cash back or flights or hotels and to build credit.
 They can also be a backup to pay for unexpected expenses But like any tool, if used improperly they can be dangerous.
 For most responsible people I recommend having a few!

 At Personal Finance Guru, we want to help you maximize your lifestyle through personal finance.
 You can trust the integrity of our independent financial advice.
-Our opinions our own and have not been provided, review, approved, or endorsed by any advertiser or financial product provider.
+Our opinions are our own and have not been provided, reviewed, approved, or endorsed by any advertiser or financial product provider.
 To support and grow the site, however, we may receive compensation from the issuers of some products.